Detecting Structural Shifts in Multivariate Hawkes Processes with Fr\'echet Statistics: Multivariate Hawkes Process

-This matrix representation (\ref{eq: matrix intensity}) provides a concise way of expressing the intensity of a multivariate Hawkes process.
-Furthermore, recent work \cite{etesami2016learning} has shown that $\boldsymbol{\phi}(\cdot)$ (which they referred to as the excitation matrix) with exponential kernel functions (\ref{eq: exp kernel}) can reveal the casual structure underlying the multivariate components.
-Specifically, $N_i(t)$ is Granger non-causal for $N_j(t)$ if and only if the corresponding kernel function $\phi_{ij}(\cdot) = 0$ (See Definition 2.
-Granger causality for Hawkes processes in \cite{achab2017uncovering}).
+where $\boldsymbol{\phi}(\cdot)$ is an $m \times m$ kernel matrix with entries $\phi_{ij}(\cdot)$. \cite{etesami2016learning} has shown that $\boldsymbol{\phi}(\cdot)$ (which they referred to as the excitation matrix) with exponential kernel functions (\ref{eq: exp kernel}) can reveal the casual structure underlying the multivariate components.
+Specifically, $N_i(t)$ is Granger non-causal for $N_j(t)$ if and only if the corresponding kernel function $\phi_{ij}(\cdot) = 0$ \cite{achab2017uncovering}.

 To infer the causal structure from $\boldsymbol{\phi}(\cdot)$, we use the integrals of its elements to construct the matrix $H=[h_{ij}]$, where

 For kernels with exponential functions (\ref{eq: exp kernel}), we have $h_{ij} = \frac{\alpha_{ij}}{\beta_{ij}}$. $h_{ij}$ is commonly referred to as the branching ratio, which quantifies the average number of events triggered by a single event, providing a measure of the endogenous effect in finance \cite{hardiman2014branching}.
 Furthermore, the cluster representation of Hawkes processes \cite{hawkes1974cluster} reveals that the integral in the expression for the intensity of a multivariate Hawkes process signifies the average total number of events for subject $i$ that are directly triggered by an event for subject $j$.